Portugal national football team: Third place at the 1966 World Cup

+1980s

-During the qualifying campaign for Euro 1984, Portugal was grouped with Finland, Poland and the Soviet Union.
-Portugal won the group with a win over the Soviet Union, which allowed them to qualify and be placed in Group B alongside Spain, West Germany and Romania.
-In the first two matches, they tied 0–0 and 1–1 against West Germany and Spain, respectively.
-A 1–0 win over Romania gave them second place in the group, to go through to the knockout stage, where they were matched against the hosts, France.
-The game was tied after 90 minutes and went into extra time; Portugal made the score 2–1, but France scored in the 114th and 119th minutes to eliminate Portugal 3–2 and go through to the final.
+Portugal won their Euro 1984 qualifying group that contained Finland, Poland and the Soviet Union with a win over the latter, allowing them to qualify and be placed in Group B alongside Spain, West Germany and Romania in the finals.
+In the first two matches, they drew 0–0 and 1–1 against West Germany and Spain, respectively.
+A 1–0 win over Romania resulted in a second-place finish in group play.
+Portugal were paired against hosts France in the semi-finals.
+After a draw in regular time, Portugal initially led 2–1 in extra time, but the hosts scored in the 114th and 119th minutes to eliminate the Portuguese 3–2 and go through to the final.

-For the 1986 tournament, the Seleção played against Czechoslovakia, Malta, Sweden and West Germany for the two spots that would guarantee them a ticket to Mexico.
+For 1986 World Cup qualification, the Seleção played against Czechoslovakia, Malta, Sweden and West Germany for the two spots that would guarantee them a ticket to Mexico.
 Needing a win in the last game against West Germany in Stuttgart, Portugal won the game to become the first team to beat West Germany at their home ground in an official match.
 The team exited early in the group stages after a win and two losses.
-They started with a 1–0 win to England, but later were beaten by Poland and Morocco 1–0 and 3–1 respectively.
+They started with a 1–0 win against England, but later were beaten by Poland and Morocco 1–0 and 3–1 respectively.
 Their staying in Mexico was marked by the Saltillo Affair, where players refused to train in order to win more prizes from the Portuguese Football Federation.

-For the UEFA Euro 1988 the Portuguese team attempted to top their qualifying group in a group with Italy, Malta, Sweden and Switzerland; however, they finished third.
-The 1990 World Cup qualification was in a group along with Belgium, Czechoslovakia, Luxembourg and Switzerland, Portugal fought to get one of the first two spots of the group; playing at home against Czechoslovakia, the game ended 0–0 allowing the Central Europeans to get the second place.

-During Euro 1992 qualifying, the Netherlands, Greece, Finland and Malta were the Portuguese opponents; Portugal ended second behind the Dutch.

-For the 1994 World Cup qualification, Portugal ended third in a group with Estonia, Italy, Malta, Scotland and Switzerland, failing to qualify.
+Mexico marked their last World Cup appearance until 2002.